antsalvador/JurisEst-gio/Analysis&Design.md

 ![ExportSequenceDiagram.png](ExportSequenceDiagram.png)

-# Export Page Enhancements – Feature Overview & Implementation Plan
+# Data Related Enhancements – Feature Overview & Implementation Plan

 To increase the utility of the Export page, a set of analytical and interactive enhancements will be introduced.
 With added analytics and administrative filtering, it will evolve into a diagnostic and quality assurance dashboard for managing the Juris dataset.

 ### Data Totals Over Time

-The first planned feature is a dashboard that visualizes how many records exist and how many were added over a given time range.
+The first planned feature is a dashboard that allows users to visualize how certain records evolve over time filtering by their metadata fields, time period and other nuances.

 - Objective: Display total records and new records since a selected date.
 - Backend: API endpoint (`/api/analytics/created-over-time`) providing counts grouped by creation date (daily, weekly, monthly).